green-coding-solutions/carbondb-agent/README.md

 Note that we put in here the un-virtualized values and then apply he virtualizatiion factor as a separate argument.
 This is very important, because otherwise you will get very skewed values.

+#### Example Hetzner CAX11

+This example is for a [Hetzner CAX11](https://search.brave.com/search?q=hetzner+cax11&source=desktop) which has 2 Threads and 4 GB DRAM.
+Note that only the vhost ratio changes compared to the prior example.

+`python3 xgb.py --cpu-threads 80 --cpu-cores 80 --cpu-freq 3000 --cpu-chips 1 --tdp 250 --ram 160 --vhost-ratio 0.025`

+The generated power profile file is not part of the repo, but you can generate it with:

+`python3 xgb.py --cpu-threads 80 --cpu-cores 80 --cpu-freq 3000 --cpu-chips 1 --tdp 250 --ram 160 --vhost-ratio 0.025 --dump-hashmap`

+#### Example Hetzner CPX11

+This example is for a [Hetzner CPX1](https://search.brave.com/search?q=hetzner+cax21&source=desktop) which has 2 Threads and 2 GB DRAM.

+Assumpt is that the shared plan uses a [AMD EPYC™ 7702](https://www.amd.com/de/products/processors/server/epyc/7002-series.html) which has 64 Cores, 128 Threads and a TDP of 200 W with a 2 GHz Base Frequency.

+`python3 xgb.py --cpu-threads 128 --cpu-cores 64 --cpu-freq 2000 --cpu-chips 1 --tdp 200 --ram 128 --vhost-ratio 0.015625`